 Biofilters are a kind of party spot for those algae-starving bacteria.
 And anything that makes your bacteria happy will make your pond happy.

 We also recommend building your pond with gravel on the bottom.
 Gravel, in addition to looking nice and adding traction on top of slippery liner, gives bacteria even more nooks and crannies where it can grow.
-More bacteria means happier fish and clear water.

-4. Resist the urge to power wash
+4. Resist the Urge to Power Wash

 You can give your pond a head start on algae control by physically removing string algae from your rocks.
 There’s a big difference, however, between pulling up a few handfuls of gunk and dragging out a pressure washer.

 If you must give your rocks a bath, remove debris and gunk as gently as possible and rinse them with water from the pond instead of a hose.
+The same goes for your biofilter.
+Only clean it once per year – ideally in early spring – and be as gentle as possible.

-5. Embrace flower power
+5. Embrace Flower Power

-While some amount of string algae is normal for a healthy pond, you can keep it controlled by adding a wider variety of plants to your water.
+While some amount of string algae is normal for a healthy pond, you can keep it controlled by adding a wide variety of plants to your water.
 Different types of plants will eat different kinds of nitrates.
 An iris will suck up one kind, and a lily will consume another.
 A blue flower will chow down on one, and a pink flower yet another.
 A plant that blooms in May will eat a different kind than one that blooms in September.

 These plants will work together to prevent algae from growing in the first place, so you don’t have to worry about killing it later.